elahe-dastan/shovel/README.md

 ### Different naive bayes models
 There are two naive bayes models explained below
 #### Multinomial Naive Bayes
+used for descrete data
 #### Gaussian Naive Bayes
+used for continuous data

 # One time for always solve the problem SettingWithCopyWarning